Skip to main content

 Total switching cost for a 10-person shop, if you DIY: a long weekend plus a week of slow productivity.
 If you have someone do it for you, $1,500 to $3,000 is a normal range.

-What I Tell Battle Creek and Kalamazoo Contractors
+What do I tell Battle Creek and Kalamazoo contractors?

 If you're starting from scratch, new business, no existing email, pick M365 Business Standard for office, Business Basic for crew.
 Get a real domain (yourcompany.com), set up sales@ and service@ as shared mailboxes, install Teams on everyone's phone.
 You'll be set for the next five years.